crandylb/small/README.txt

 comiple and run Small programs.

 mill2yasm.s2m
-This set of macros translate Mill to yasm, an x86 assembler used here to create a 32-bit implementation of Small for x86, i.e. Intel and AMD processors using the 32-bit 386/486 and beyond instruction sets.
-For mor details see the implementation notes.
+This set of macros translates Mill to yasm, an x86 assembler used here to create a 32-bit implementation of Small for x86, i.e. Intel and AMD processors using the 32-bit 386/486 and beyond instruction sets.
+For more details see the implementation notes.

 smallio.c